richardneililagan/manilacss-02/slides.md

 ## Time to Render

 <blockquote class="fragment">
-Relates to the amount of time it takes until a page is fully rendered.
+How long does it take for the page to be fully rendered?
 </blockquote>

 -